dailystory/docs/articles/changelog/2017/may.md

 title: May 2017 Product Update
 description: Product Updates for May 2017
 ---
+# May 26, 2017

+Number of bug fixes, improvements and stub in a few new features based on customer feedback.

+* Updating licensing logic to check for users that do not have a credit card for their account.
+Example, they paid via invoice.
+* Added a new public API for looking up a dsid by email address.
+This is for one of our Telligent customers for the integration we are building.
+* Added a new tracking event to enable customers to create, send and track custom events with their campaigns.
+Added to the DailyStory JavaScript API.
+* Version update for DailyStory javascript API to version 1.3.
+Added new event tracking logic, new ds_ready event, fixed a bug in sayHello function that cause querystring conflicts
+* Big update to web form editing.
+Simplified and added support for free text within the forms.
+* Fixed navigation elements in administration
+* Added Text option for web form in enum
+* Added GetContactByEmailAsync method that looks up using the site id
+* Added EventQueueItem for user events
+* Fixed issue in license check, now by passes users in the DailyStory admin role.
+* Fixed bug in link tracking to show customer domain if one is mapped to Dailystory
+* Fixed bug in PayPerClick Keyword summary that was calculating with MCL instead of MQL
+* Fixed bugs in popup reports
+* Updated SQL in select users lookup to skip DailyStory admin id

 # May 25, 2017

 * Added support in Web Forms for adding text in the form